Derek-Walton/Le-Creuset-Stock-Counter/README.md

 ### Note

-As this was only a temporary solution that would last a few weeks, there wasn't much of an importance to optimise the parser and polish the user interface.
+As this was only a temporary solution that would last a few weeks, there wasn't much of an importance to optimise the parser and polish the user interface, as the main focus was to get a working prototype up and running for the team.